London Philharmonic Orchestra

 Andrew has also performed in West End shows including The Lion King and Les Misérables; on film soundtracks including The Hobbit, The Lord of the Rings, Harry Potter; and other film and TV projects.
 He has worked with the Philharmonia, London Symphony Orchestra, BBC Symphony Orchestra and the orchestras of Royal Opera House and English National Opera among others.

 As a teacher and coach, Andrew is much in demand: he is a professor of percussion at the Royal Academy of Music, visiting professor at the Royal College of Music and is regularly invited to give masterclasses at home and abroad.
 He is the regular percussion coach for the Britten-Pears School at Snape Maltings, and in 2012 performed a similar role with the Aldeburgh World Orchestra.
-2018 will see him working with both the National Youth Orchestra of Great Britain and the European Union Youth Orchestra.
+2018 saw him working with both the National Youth Orchestra of Great Britain and the European Union Youth Orchestra.